RichsRetro/smart-hdd-tester/GitHub Release 0.1.0/README.md

 ## Support

-Buy Me a Coffee: https://buymeacoffee.com/richsretro
+If you enjoy this app and find it useful please feel free to Buy Me a Coffee: https://buymeacoffee.com/richsretro